Vermilion Cliffs National Monument

 - How do I get a day-use permit?

 You can get permits for day hiking in Paria Canyon and Buckskin Gulch at the self-pay stations at each trailhead.
 There is no limit on the total number of people for day-use but the maximum group size for people that are affiliated is 10.
 You can enter the Paria Canyon / Buckskin Gulch permit area using one of four trailheads: Wire Pass, White House, Buckskin Gulch, and Lees Ferry trailheads.
+This day-use permit does not give you permission to enter Coyote Buttes North (The Wave).

 - How do I get an overnight permit?